Got a spare day in your Tassie itinerary? We recommend doing one of the many incredible Bruny Island tours from Hobart.

 If you have heard about the magnificent coastal scenery and marine wildlife of Bruny Island and want to experience it for yourself – this is the tour for you.

-This multi award-winning 3hr boat cruise by Pennicott Wilderness Journeys starts its journey in Adventure Bay before ducking in and out of the spectacular caves and coves of the eastern coastline of Bruny Island, all the way down to where the Tasman Sea meets the Southern Ocean (we won’t spoil it – but it is a sight to behold!).
+This multi award-winning 3hr boat cruise by Pennicott Wilderness Journeys starts its journey in Adventure Bay before ducking in and out of the spectacular caves and coves of the eastern coastline of Bruny Island, all the way down to where the Tasman Sea meets the Southern Ocean (I won’t spoil it – but it is a sight to behold!).

 Keep your eyes peeled and you’ll spot seals, dolphins, sea eagles and more.
 This is Tasmania at its most wild, so remember to dress warm.